Luis de la Fuente (footballer, born 1961): Spain youths

 On 5 May 2013, de la Fuente was appointed at the helm of the Spain under-19 team, who won the 2015 UEFA European Championship in Greece.
 He became manager of the under-21 side in July 2018, after Albert Celades resigned.
-His first competition was the 2019 European Championship in Italy, conquered after the 1–0 final defeat of Germany in Udine.
+His first competition was the 2019 European Championship in Italy, conquered after the 2–1 final defeat of Germany in Udine.

-On 8 June 2021, de la Fuente and his team filled in as the Spain senior side for a UEFA Euro 2020 warm-up against Lithuania, after the aforementioned squad had gone into isolation when Sergio Busquets tested positive for COVID-19.
+On 8 June 2021, de la Fuente and his team filled in as the Spain senior side for a UEFA Euro 2020 friendly against Lithuania, after the aforementioned squad had gone into isolation when Sergio Busquets tested positive for COVID-19.
 They won 4–0 in Leganés.

-De la Fuente was also in charge of the Spanish Olympic team at the delayed 2020 games in Japan.
+De la Fuente was also in charge of the Spanish Olympic team at the delayed 2020 Olympic Games in Tokyo.
 His side won the silver medal, losing 2–1 to Brazil in the final.

 Spain senior

-On 8 December 2022, de la Fuente was appointed as head coach of the senior side, as Luis Enrique resigned following a round-of-16 penalty shootout elimination at the 2022 FIFA World Cup by Morocco.
+On 8 December 2022, de la Fuente was appointed head coach of the senior side, as Luis Enrique resigned following a round-of-16 penalty shootout elimination at the 2022 FIFA World Cup by Morocco.
 He was officially presented four days later, with a contract running until UEFA Euro 2024 with the option to be extended.

+De la Fuente won 3–0 in a European qualifier at home to Norway in his first game on 25 March 2023, with two goals by 32-year-old debutant Joselu.
+He led the country to victory in the 2022–23 UEFA Nations League (a first ever), defeating Croatia 5–4 on penalties following a 0–0 draw in Rotterdam.

+Spain finished the Euro 2024 group stage in first place, scoring five goals and conceding none.
+De la Fuente's side went on to claim the trophy in Berlin with seven wins in as many matches, beating England 2–1 in the final.

+In January 2025, de la Fuente extended his contract until the end of Euro 2028.

+Style of coaching

+Due to his background coaching in youth setups, de la Fuente liked to work with younger players familiar to him and not high-maintenance.
+Mikel Merino, Dani Olmo, Mikel Oyarzabal, Fabián Ruiz and Unai Simón won the under-21 European championship title during his tenure, and later represented the full team under the same manager.
+He explained his philosophy by stating that "I come from a grassroots background.
+Our commitment, to the people we trust in the youth system, is not a pose, it is a conviction".

+Spain often dominated possession under de la Fuente, also starting to use a more traditional centre-forward and delivering more crosses to the box.

+Personal life

+De la Fuente married a woman from Andalusia, with whom he had three children.
+One son, Alberto, was also involved in the sport, and at one point worked with his father in the Royal Spanish Football Federation as an analyst.

+Having been raised Catholic, de la Fuente embraced the religion again in adulthood.